HL7/davinci-ecdx/input/pagecontent/security.md

 ### Da Vinci HRex Security and Privacy Requirements

 This implementation guide inherits all of the mandatory requirements and recommendations defined in the [HRex Security and Privacy] specification.
-Implementers **SHALL** read and adhere to the guidance for the following topics:
+Implementers **SHALL** read and adhere to the guidance for the following topics:<sup>[§][CONF-014]</sup>

 - Da Vinci's Guiding Principles
 - Statutes, Regulations